All Quiet on the Western Front (2022 film): Plot

 In 1917, three years into World War I, 17-year-old Paul Bäumer enthusiastically enlists in the Imperial German Army alongside schoolmates Albert Kropp, Franz Müller, and Ludwig Behm.
 They hear a patriotic speech by a school official and unknowingly receive recycled uniforms from soldiers killed in a previous battle.
 After they are deployed in northern France near La Malmaison, they are befriended by an older and more experienced soldier, Stanislaus "Kat" Katczinsky.
 Their romantic view of the war is shattered by the brutal realities of trench warfare on the Western Front and Ludwig is killed by artillery on the first night.

-A year later, on November 7, 1918, German State Secretary Matthias Erzberger, weary of mounting losses, meets with the German High Command to persuade them to begin armistice talks with the Allied powers.
+Eighteen months later, on November 7, 1918, German State Secretary Matthias Erzberger, weary of mounting losses, meets with the German High Command to persuade them to begin armistice talks with the Allied powers.
 Meanwhile, Paul and Kat steal a goose from a farm to share with Albert, Franz, and another veteran, Tjaden Stackfleet, with whom they have grown close behind the front in Champagne.
 Kat, who is illiterate, gets Paul to read him a letter from his wife and worries that he will be unable to reintegrate into peacetime society.
 Franz spends the night with a local French woman and brings back her scarf as a souvenir.

 On November 9, General Friedrichs drives Erzberger and the German delegation to a train bound for the Forest of Compiègne for ceasefire negotiations.
 Paul and his friends are sent on a mission to find 60 missing recruits who were sent to reinforce their unit and discover that they were killed by gas after taking their masks off too soon.
 Friedrichs, who opposes the armistice talks, orders an attack before French reinforcements arrive.
 That night, Erzberger's delegation reaches Compiègne, while Paul's regiment is sent to the front to prepare to attack the French lines.